Jack Mercer: Popeye the Sailor

 Mercer began his work in cartoons as an "inbetweener", an apprentice animator at Fleischer Studios.
 Mercer liked to imitate voices, including one close call when he mimicked the high-pitched and loud voice of the wife of one of the Fleischers after he mistakenly thought she had left the studio.

-When William Costello, the original cartoon voice of Popeye (1933–1935), became difficult to work with, he was dismissed.
+When his predecessor William Costello, the original cartoon voice of Popeye (1933–1935), became difficult to work with, he was dismissed.
 Mercer had begun imitating Costello's interpretation of Popeye, and he practiced it until his voice "cracked" just right and he had it down.
 Searching for a replacement for Costello, Lou Fleischer heard Mercer singing the Popeye theme song and gave him the job of doing the voice.
 Mercer's first cartoon was 1935's King of the Mardi Gras.

-Mercer voiced Popeye for more than 40 years, first for the Fleischers, then for Paramount's Famous Studios cartoons (1942–1957), then for a series of television cartoons for King Features Syndicate (1961), and finally for a Saturday-morning cartoon show (1978-1983) produced by William Hanna and Joseph Barbera.
-Mercer also read the lines for the opening segment of the 1980 the live action film; the film's regular role of Popeye was played by Robin Williams.
+Mercer voiced Popeye for more than 40 years, first for the Fleischers, then for Paramount's Famous Studios cartoons (1942–1957), then for a series of television cartoons for King Features Syndicate (1961), and finally for a Saturday-morning cartoon show (1978–1983) produced by William Hanna and Joseph Barbera.
+Mercer also read the lines for the opening segment of the 1980 live action film; the film's regular role of Popeye was played by Robin Williams.